JLyne/Neutron/README.md

 Permissions are simply in the way that all command permissions are `neutron.command.{command}`

 For example: the permission for find is `neutron.command.find`

-## Issues
-If you run into any issues, please report them on Github: https://github.com/Crypnotic/Neutron/issues

-I'm usually lurking around the Velocity discord if you want to chat about anything regarding Neutron